Eric E Rasmussen

 Rasmussen, E. E., Rhodes, N., Ortiz, R. R., & White, S. R. (2016).
 The relation between norm accessibility, pornography use, and parental mediation among emerging adults.
 Media Psychology, 19, 431-454.

 Rasmussen, E. E., Keene, J. R., Berke, C. K., Densley, R. L., Loof, T. (2017).
 Explaining parental coviewing: The role of social facilitation and arousal.
 Communication Monographs, 3, 365-384.

-The field of communication lies at the crossroads of many dynamic disciplines.
-In all its various contexts, communication has a pervasive socializing effect on human behavior, attitudes and beliefs.
-As a teacher of communication theory, research, and practical application, my objective is to create a learning environment in which students become sensitive to and engage with the socializing influence of contemporary, ubiquitous communication mediums, such as television, the Internet, and parent-child communication.
+My objective is to create a learning environment in which students become sensitive to and engage with the socializing influence of contemporary, ubiquitous communication media, such as television, the Internet, and parent-child communication.
 Such a learning environment will help students critically evaluate and assimilate communication phenomena in a way that will influence their thought processes, approach to relationships, time management choices, media choices and approach to learning.